sathwikv2005/Helium/readme.md

 ## Benchmarks

-> Helium currently performs on par with Ruby on several benchmarks, and outperforms Python and Perl.
+> Helium currently outperforms Ruby, Python, and Perl across the benchmark suite.
 Startup time is particularly strong, with Helium launching faster than all tested languages.

 Performance benchmark results comparing Helium with other scripting languages can be found [here](benchmarks/results.md).